merll/docker-map/docs/guide/containers/maps.rst

 system that are mapped to shared folders, these containers can be named as :attr:`~dockermap.map.config.ContainerConfiguration.instances`.
 The instance name is appended to the default container name on instantiation.
 If this property is not set, there is only one default instance.

+.. _container-clients:

+Clients
+"""""""
+The property :attr:`~dockermap.map.config.ContainerConfiguration.clients` provides the same functionality as :ref:`map_clients` on map level.
+However, if set for a container, it overrides a map-level setting.
+This may be useful for processes that you only want running exactly once per cluster of servers (e.g. celerybeat or database migrations).
+It is also possible to run a particular configuration on a larger or completely different set of clients than the map default specifies.

 Shared volumes
 """"""""""""""